Élisabeth Gassiat

 Élisabeth Gassiat (née Granier, born 1961) is a French mathematical statistician whose research interests include maximum likelihood estimation for mixture models, latent variables, high-dimensional structured data, the relation between statistics and coding theory, and the statistics of sequence data over finite alphabets.
-She is a professor at Paris-Sud University.
+She is a professor at Paris-Saclay University.

 Education and career

 Gassiat was born in 1961 in Paris.
 She was a student at the École polytechnique from 1980 to 1983.
 In 1987 she completed a Ph.D. through Paris-Sud University with the dissertation Blind deconvolution supervised by Didier Dacunha-Castelle.

 After serving as an assistant at the Institut national agronomique Paris Grignon from 1987 to 1988, she became an assistant professor at Paris-Sud University from 1988 to 1993.
-From 1993 to 1998 she was a professor at the University of Évry Val d'Essonne.
+From 1993 to 1998, she was a professor at the University of Évry Val d'Essonne.
 She returned to Paris-Sud University in 1998, taking her present position as a professor there.